signature-opensource/CK-DB-OIddict/README.md

 ## TODO

-- Replace dapper type handling by targeting entities (Application, Token...) instead of built in types (Dictionary<...>) to avoid clashes.
 - What about primary identity ?
-UserId is int, not passed through the claims.
+UserId is int, not passed through the claims. => Pass userId or IAuthenticationInfo, depending on the client
+- Map claims => See previous point
 - Add enough Cris commands to provide a way to be able to manage an oidc application management.
-- Rewrite dates handling.
-A workaround is used right now for authorization expiration.
-The rest is wrong.
 - Add consent form example to the default server.
-- Map claims
 - Make most of classes internal
 - Simplify README.md by showing up directly the startup with OpenIddict config exposed.